matthewb66/bd_export_spdx2.2/README.md

 # Synopsys Black Duck - bd_export_spdx22_json.py

+PLEASE REFER TO THE NEW MAIN REPO at https://github.com/blackducksoftware/bd_export_spdx22 INSTEAD OF THIS REPO

 # OVERVIEW

 This script is provided under an OSS license (specified in the LICENSE file) to allow users to export SPDX version 2.2 in JSON format from Black Duck projects.